I visited Costa Rica for the first time in August of 2015. Since then I have been back 49 times. Here are a few things I have learned:

 Different people will have different opinions of all of the things I’ve brought up here, but hopefully, if you are planning a trip to Costa Rica, some of this will help you.
 Feel free to leave a comment or a question below.
 Thanks for reading!

-1 comments on “5 Things I’ve learned on my 50 trips to Costa Rica”
+One thought on “5 Things I’ve learned on my 50 trips to Costa Rica”